clytwynec/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

  Furthermore, do not add video or audio files, or large data sets that are to be used by students.
 You should use YouTube or another hosting service to host multimedia files for your course.
 For storing large data sets for student use, contact your edX Program Manager.

 To add files:

 #.
 From the **Content** menu, select **Files & Uploads**.
 #.
 Click **Upload New File**.
 #.
 In the **Upload New File** dialog box, click **Choose File**.
 #.
-In the **Open** dialog box, select one more files that you want to upload,
+In the **Open** dialog box, select the file that you want to upload,
    then click **Open**.

    .. note::
      If you upload a file with the same name as an existing course file the original file is overwritten without warning.

 #.
-To add more file, click **Load Another File** and repeat the previous step.
+To add another file, click **Load Another File** and repeat the previous step.
 #.
 To close the dialog box, click the **x** in the top right corner.

-When you close the dialog box, the new files appear on the **Files & Uploads** page.
+When you close the dialog box, the new files are listed on the **Files & Uploads** page.

 .. _File URLs: